-We do not consider it within the reasonable expectations of third parties named in the materials, that their personal information would be disclosed in response to a Freedom of Information Act request, which is deemed to be disclosure to the world at large.
+We do not consider it within the reasonable expectations of individuals engaged in or named in the correspondence, that their personal information would be disclosed in response to a Freedom of Information Act request, which is deemed to be disclosure to the world at large.

 As such, we are obliged to withhold the information from disclosure under section 40(2) of the FOIA.

 This part of the section 40 exemption is an absolute exemption and so no consideration of public interest arguments for and against disclosure is required.

 Is this page helpful?

 - 26 July 2019